Orthopedic trauma interesting cases

 Here’s something simple and always amazing.
 It’s the way the human body is able to heal broken bones.
-Especially in young people; just look at how there is callus formation, periosteal reaction; as these fractures of the radius and ulna; are healing.
+Especially in young people; just look at how there is health issues like callus formation, periosteal reaction; as these fractures of the radius and ulna; are healing.

 All of my life, I was hooked to sports

 Growing up in a suburb of a big city on the East Coast, I quickly realized early on that sports mean a whole lot to my family.
 As the youngest out of three brothers, I was in front of our house, sitting on the lawn and watching my two older brothers play football and catch with my dad.
 These are some of my earliest memories and I believe that I attained them before I could even walk.